Arro Credit Card Review 2026: Fees, Limits, and Real User Experience

 Does the Arro Credit Card require a security deposit?

-No. The Arro Card is an unsecured credit-builder product, so there is no refundable security deposit at signup.
+No. The Arro Card is a true unsecured credit card, so there is no refundable security deposit at signup.
 Your approved credit line is based on income and basic underwriting rather than a deposit amount.
 This is the main differentiator versus secured cards like OpenSky or the Self Visa® Credit Card.

 What credit score do I need to qualify for the Arro Card?